mapbiomas-brazil/user-toolkit/README.md

   <li>In GEE vectors are called tables.</li>
   <li>Access the menu New > Table upload to add a table.</li>
   <li>Press the SELECT button to choose your shapefile.
 Browse to the file on your computer.
-  <li>Remember to use files with the extension .shp, .shx, .prj, and .bdf.
+  <li>Remember to use files with the extension .shp, .shx, .prj, and .dbf.
 Alternatively, you can compress them into a zip file to upload.
   <li>Note that you must enter the MAPBIOMAS folder name to add the file directly within this folder.</li>
   <li>Click on OK to start the upload task.</li>
 </ul>